+What is life for?
+What’s the point?
 If you’re religious it’s often to reach some sort of heaven, or nirvana.
-So now is just waiting for something later.
+That makes now into just waiting for something later.
 But then what?
-Eternity just hanging out in perfection?
+Eternity is just hanging out in perfection?
 Where everyone looks perfect and acts perfect?
 That sounds like it could get to be like chocolate cake.
 The idea of an entire meal of it seems like it would be heavenly, but after the 50th bite even the perfection of chocolate cake can become monotonous and unappealing.

-Okay, so if there is no point, and if there’s nothing specific or “right” to do, then how do we spend our time?
+Okay, so if there is no point, and if there’s nothing specific, ‘right,’ or ‘correct’ to do, then how do we spend our time?
 Answer: Fully.
 Now you’re free to follow your dreams.
-It might take a while for them to fade back into focus—you’ve probably neglected this aspect of yourself since you were a kid.
-97% of people do.
+It might take a while for them to fade back into view—you’ve probably neglected this aspect of yourself since you were a kid.
+Almost everyone does.
 Instead they choose to tell themselves a narrative about themselves about how they themselves cannot do anything about their life because of things they perceive to be outside of themselves.
 That’s a lot of illusion-weaving.
 They should take all of that energy and put it into relaxing into remembering who they truly are.
 And then they might be surprised by what they learn.

 She was fulfilling her own little aspect of the universe, and far from finding it as weird or as strange as you or she might have expected, she said it felt great and liberating and free and strong.
 Why?
 Not because it was porn.
 Because it was what she truly wanted to do.
-She was fulfilling herself.
-And that fulfillment was as much spiritual as it was physically.
+She was fulfilling herself, and that fulfillment was as much spiritual as it was physical.
 In fact, I would suggest that a part of her enjoyment came from the precise fact that her fantasy-self runs completely contrary to what society tells us to do.
-So she gets that you’ll judge her because her desire fell outside the boundaries of okay-ness in the mental framework we call “society.”
-But she doesn’t care, because it felt so good to apologetically be who she really is.
+So she understands that you’ll judge her because her desire fell outside the boundaries of okay-ness in the mental framework we call society, but she doesn’t care because it felt so good to apologetically be who she really is.

 Maybe your desire is to quit doing porn and start professional knitting.
 Maybe it’s ditching a high pressure executive job to work at a menial one that has no stress or paperwork being brought home each night.
 A job that allows your free time to actually be free time.
 Maybe it’s as easy as not organizing guest towels in favour of going to a movie.
 Maybe it’s as big as ending a relationship.
-Or maybe it’s so tiny it’s something like having the courage to just put down a book you’re not enjoying while you’re still half way through.
+Or maybe it’s so tiny it’s something like having the courage to just put down a book you’re not enjoying while you’re still only halfway through it.
 It’s true.
-Many clients of mine couldn’t even stop reading books they totally disliked out of a guilt of not finishing what they started.
+Many clients of mine couldn’t even stop reading books they totally disliked out of guilt over not finishing what they started.